Economy

 The PfSH Statement of Common Ground (2021), informed by the PfSH Economic, Employment and Commercial Needs Study (2021), sets out a need for major new office development.
 The study takes account of factors such as increased home working, but also the need for further development to support economic growth.
 It is important to focus major office growth in the city centre to create a dynamic business hub, encourage commuting by public transport, walking and cycling, and support a vibrant centre.
 The PfSH Statement of Common Ground sets an aspirational target to deliver a net gain of 61,000m2 of office development in Southampton

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share Office Development on Facebook Share Office Development on Twitter Share Office Development on Linkedin Email Office Development link -

-• CLOSED: This survey has concluded.
+CLOSED: This survey has concluded.

 Contains Options